cloudify-cosmo/docs.getcloudify.org/content/guide/intro-installation.md

 After the installation is complete, try running `cfy -h` in your terminal.

 {% include  download_py_script_tracking.html %}

+# Which method should I use?

+The distributed packages allow for an "offline" installation of Cloudify but do not resolve prerequisites.
+They should be used if you have no internet connection and would like to install on one of the supported platforms.

+The script should be used if you want to install on Debian based distributions and OS X; if you want to choose the version you'd like to install or for development purposes.
+The script resolves all prerequisites for all platforms.

 That's it!
 Cloudify is installed.
 You can now try using it to [deploy your first application](intro-getting-started.html).